Home » Haunted Pub Crawls » Los Angeles

 Press "Book Now" for availability.

-In 1846, the Mexican American War broke out, and two years later, the entire area of California was annexed by the United States.
-The timing could not have been more fortunate, as in 1848 rich deposits of gold were discovered in the Sacramento Valley, igniting the infamous Gold Rush.
-With all of the greed and gold came death and tragedy.
+In 1848, rich deposits of gold were discovered in the Sacramento Valley, igniting the infamous Gold Rush.
+Not surprisingly, with all of the greed and gold, death and tragedy soon followed.
 Miners died underground, people were attacking one another for a chance to strike it rich.
 After a long day in the mines, dusty miners would wobble into local pubs to sip their cares away.
-Some of these bars still stand to this day, which is why we’ve researched the most haunted bars in Los Angeles and included them on our LA Poltergeist Haunted Pub Crawl – you’ll visit stops like Fellow and BJs on a haunted pub crawl you won’t soon forget!BOOK NOW
+Some of these bars still stand to this day, which is why we’ve researched the most haunted bars in Los Angeles and included them on our LA Poltergeist Haunted Pub Crawl.

 See the infamous Chinese theater that dates back to the 1920s and includes the violent death of Victor Kilian.
 The exiled actor was brutally beaten to death on the very sidewalk on which you

 Discover the sordid tales of the headless woman, the hauntings of Charlie Chaplin and Jean Harlowe, the Black Dahlia murders, along with many other illustrious celebrities that refuse to leave their glamorous lives long after their demise.

 Cross off the must-see spots in every LA guidebook like Musso and Frank, The Black Rabbit Rose, Hollywood Pacific Theater, and Elbow Room.
 At every diabolical destination, you’ll hear the harrowing history and eyewitness reports of real ghost encounters.
 Who knows, maybe your ghostly interaction will be added to the list of terrifying testimonials!